Smoothie Bowl Do’s and Don’ts!

-Smoothie Bowl – Everyone loves a good smoothie bowl, they look appealing, they are fresh and cool, and you can pack them full of all your favourite fruits and veg, take a pic for the gram and #smoothiebowl your friends into nutritional envy.
+Smoothie Bowl - Everyone loves a good smoothie bowl, they look appealing, they are fresh and cool, and you can pack them full of all your favorite fruits and veg, take a pic for the gram and #smoothiebowl your friends into nutritional envy.
 Except, that we are forgetting that not everything goes together.
-So, if you want to get more out of your beautiful smoothie bowls other than looks pay attention to what you are pairing with your blends.
+So, if you want to get more out of your beautiful smoothie bowls other than looks, pay attention to what you are pairing with your blends.

 Smoothie Bowl - Dos’